-South Georgia State College has an agreement with ABL to provide food services on the SGSC-Douglas campus, and Light Vending provides services for our vending machines.
-ABL works with groups planning events that feature food and beverages.
+South Georgia State College has an agreement with Aladdin Campus Dining to provide food services on the SGSC Douglas campus, and Five Star Food Service provides services for our vending machines.
+Aladdin works with groups planning events that feature food and beverages.
 Residential students are required to participate in a meal plan each term.
-Commuting students may purchase a commuter meal plan, with cash or by creating a food services account balance which is recorded on the ID card.
-The ID card is classified as a financial transaction card and is governed by Georgia law (see South Georgia State College Public Safety Information bulletin) and College regulations.
-Amounts can be added to the ID card's DBA Flex account using the Blackboard reverse ATM in the Clower Center, and the ID card may be used in the food services areas in the Dining Hall, the Tiger Depot and the Clower Center.
+Commuting students may purchase meals with cash or debit/credit card or by purchasing a commuter meal plan, which is accessed by using their SGSC ID card at the Dining Hall.
+The ID card is classified as a financial transaction card and is governed by Georgia law and College regulations.
 Food services accounts are issued in conjunction with the SGSC ID, which is validated by the Cashier's Office.
 Food services hours are posted in the Dining Hall.
-For assistance or more information, please contact the Cashier's Office at 912-260-4239 or ABL, located in the SGSC Dining Hall, at 912-720-4825, abl.management@sgsc.edu.
+For assistance or more information, please contact the Cashier's Office at 912-260-6759 or Aladdin, located in the SGSC Dining Hall, at 912-720-4825 or tajudin.jarallah@aladdinfood.com